gvwilson/thirdbit/src/fiction/santas/index.md

 Finner swallowed the sudden lump in his throat and tucked the case into his pocket.
 It was heavy,
-but he didn't mind.

-"Ready?"
+but the weight was welcome.

+"All set?"
 the Elfabot asked as Finner closed the subway door behind himself.

 "No," Finner said.
+He through the window at Shady Ann, who waved.
+"She's really sick, isn't she?"

+"Yes,"
+the robot said.
+"She is dying.
+It makes me sad,
+but she tells me that all organics do it eventually.
+I hope my creator will make a copy of her to keep me company when she is gone."

-The Elfabot nodded and pulled first one lever and then another.
+Before Finner could ask any more questions, the Elfabot pulled first one lever and then another.
 The subway car vibrated faintly as the engine came to life.
-Pulling another lever,
-it slowly pressed a pedal down with a booted foot.
+The robot slowly pressed a pedal down with a booted foot.
 At first nothing happened,
-and for a heartbeat Finner was afraid that they had done something wrong, or that *he* had done something wrong.
-Then the train began to roll forward, slowly at first and then faster.
+and for a heartbeat Finner was afraid that they had done something wrong, or that *he* had done something wrong, but then the train began to roll forward, slowly at first and then faster.

-He grabbed a bar overhead to steady himself as the santa waved farewell.
+He grabbed a bar overhead to steady himself as the santa waved once again.
 Faster and faster they went,
 out of the workshop and into the tunnel.
 The train's headlamp came on as it raced along the tracks.
-The Elfabot had spent hours clearing debris from them, stacking fallen pieces of tile and masonry on a handcart to dump in a side passage.
+The Elfabot had spent hours clearing debris from them, stacking fallen pieces of tile and masonry on a handcart to dump in side passages so as not to reveal the work to Santazilla.
-They hurtled past its hard work in moments, whooping with excitement as they shot out of the darkness into the gray light of an overcast day.
+They hurtled past its hard work in moments.
+Finner whooped as they shot out of the darkness into the gray light of an overcast day.

 "Here we go," the Elfabot said unnecessarily as they crested the top of the track and hurtled down into a corkscrew section.
-Half the lights on the control panel were red.[^panel-lights] Finner clamped one hand around an overhead bar and the other over his mouth as he was upside down, right-side up, upside down again, and—nope,
+Half the lights on the control panel were red.[^panel-lights] Finner tightened his grip on the overhead bar and put his other hand over his mouth.
+He was upside down,
+right-side up,
+upside down again,
+and—nope,